Kylagf2011/CS312-Course-Project/README.md

 8. Make note of the Public IP that is printed out so you do not have to track it down later
 9. Navigate back to the main project directory
 10. Navigate to the *ansible* directory
-11. the `setup.yml` is used to setup Java and the other Minecraft essentials.
+11. The `setup.yml` sets up Java and other Minecraft essentials.
 A secondary file `ansible.cfg` has been setup to configure any flags that are used for ease of execution.
 To run it, simply use the following:
 ```
 ansible-playbook setup.yml
 ```
-12. To ensure that the Minecraft port (25565) is open and listening, run the following command:
+12. To confirm that Minecraft's port (25565) is open and listening, run:
 ```
 nmap -sV -Pn -p T:25565 $(grep -v '\[' inventory.ini)
 ```
 13. Open Minecraft
 14. Select Multiplayer
 15. Select Direct Connection
-16. Enter to Public IP that you saved earlier.
+16. Enter to Public IP address that you saved earlier.
 If you did not save it use the following command to obtain it:
 ```
 terraform output public_ip
 ```